dtaht/blog-cerowrt/content/post/flaws_in_flent.md

 Once measurements start getting down below 5ms, all sorts of measurement noise enter the tests -

-* ICMP ping's - which are responded to by the kernel - start responding faster than UDP bsed pings - which have to context switch into user space.
+* ICMP pings - which are responded to by the kernel - start responding faster than UDP bsed pings - which have to context switch into user space.
 Sometimes.
   Some kernels deprioritize ping!

 * RTT based measurements start becoming significant - dropping a queue from 10ms to 1ms increases the measurement traffic by a factor of 5.

-Try not to take any observed difference in performance under 5ms cautiously.
+Try to take any observed difference in performance under 5ms cautiously.

 ## Sample size is large